linrunner/tlp-doc/settings/introduction.rst

    * **00-template.conf** is provided as an example

 * If in doubt, put your configuration changes in **/etc/tlp.d/01-mytlp.conf**
+* When installing upgrades of TLP, the package manager asks for confirmation before overwriting a changed config file with an updated version.
+Please refer to :ref:`faq-set-upgrade`
 * :ref:`Transfer settings when upgrading <faq-set-mig-from-13>` describes how to
   migrate your configuration from versions before 1.3